MathewT/aws-certified-developer/IAM/IAM.md

   * Allow a mobile app access to AWS resources without embedding key/secret
   * Give access to AWS resources to users with identities outside AWS

-## Policy Documents
-1. A document in JSON format in which you define the permissions of a role.
-1. Policy documents can be applied to users, groups or roles individually.
-1. Policy documents are JSON documents and are a key value pair.
-Attribute/value

 ## ADFS